TanStack/router/docs/framework/react/start/hosting.md

 npm run build
 ```

-Once the build is complete, you can start your application by running:
+You're now ready to deploy your application to a Node.js server.
+You can start your application by running:

 ```sh
 node .output/server/index.mjs